rticommunity/rticonnextdds-examples/examples/connext_dds/real_time_wan_transport/README.md

 ![Internal to External Participant](resources/images/InternalToExternal.png?raw=true "Internal to External Participant")

-Scenarios 3 and 4 require that both Internal Participants are behind a Cone-NAT and they also require running a RTI Cloud Discovery Service instance reachable in a public address (60.10.23.45:2345 in the Figure below) to facilitate the NAT traversal process.
+Scenarios 3 and 4 require that both Internal Participants are behind a Cone-NAT and they also require running a Cloud Discovery Service instance reachable in a public address (60.10.23.45:2345 in the Figure below) to facilitate the NAT traversal process.